 Daniel Adam Maltz (b.
 1994) is a concert pianist based in Vienna, Austria.
-He specializes in the First Viennese School — Haydn, Mozart, Beethoven, and Schubert — and has studied Historically-Informed Performance at Vienna’s Universität für Musik und darstellende Kunst.
+He specializes in the First Viennese School — Haydn, Mozart, Beethoven, and Schubert — and studies Historically-Informed Performance at Vienna’s Universität für Musik und darstellende Kunst.

-Daniel applies harpsichord and fortepiano performance practices and techniques to the vast sonorous potential of our modern-day piano.
-Dedicated to learning from the past to inform the future, he fulfills the true meaning of Historically-Informed Performance by bringing the classical era to the modern concert stage, getting as close as possible to the composers' true intent.
+He melds harpsichord and fortepiano performance techniques with the nuances of the modern piano, fulfilling the true meaning of Historically-Informed Performance by bringing the classical era to the modern concert stage.

-At age 16, Daniel left his home in South Carolina to enrich his love for Viennese classicism through private study with internationally-renowned teachers, including: Ingomar Rainer and Robert Lehrbaumer in Vienna, Mozart specialist Gil Sullivan in Australia, and Beethoven authority John O’Conor in the United States.
+At age 16, Daniel left his home in South Carolina to work with First Viennese School experts.
+He has studied privately with internationally-renowned teachers, including: Ingomar Rainer and Robert Lehrbaumer in Vienna, Mozart specialist Gil Sullivan in Australia, and Beethoven authority John O’Conor in the United States.

 He is also a champion of works by his father, composer Richard Maltz, often featuring his pieces as encores.
 Daniel premiered Richard’s first piano concerto in February 2018.

-Daniel hails from a musical family.
+Daniel is a dual-citizen of the USA and Israel and hails from a musical family.
 His mother is a cellist and his father taught him both piano and composition starting at age four.
 He made his solo orchestral debut at age 12 and gave his first full-length solo recital at age 15 – all before graduating from the prestigious South Carolina Governor's School for the Arts and Humanities.